 Along with their study of Spanish language, students in this concentration also study the literature, culture, history, and politics of Spain and of Latin America.

-Students with a concentration in Latin American studies may enter into fields such as bilingual education, social work, government and international organizations, business, journalism, and specialized nonprofit organizations.
+Students often pair Spanish and Latin American studies with another concentration in order to enter professions related to bilingual education, social work, government and international organizations, diplomacy, business, journalism, law, and medicine.